BallisticLA/RandBLAS/rtd/source/tutorial/index.rst

 Abstractly, a sketch is supposed to summarize some geometric information that underlies its data matrix.
 The RandNLA literature documents a huge array of possibilities for how to compute and process sketches to obtain various desired outcomes.
-It also documents sketching operators of many different "flavors;" some are sparse matrices, some are subsampled FFT-like operations, and others still are dense matrices.
+It also documents sketching operators of different "flavors;" some are sparse matrices, some are subsampled FFT-like operations, and others still are dense matrices.

 .. note::

-  We routinely abbreviate *sketching operator* by *operator.*
+  If we call something an "operator," we mean it's a *sketching operator* unless otherwise stated.

 RandBLAS, at a glance
   It's useful to think of RandBLAS' sketching workflow in three steps.